A temporary getaway - three monasteries in Austria

 Nutrition in Traditional European Medicine

-Nutrition is important in Traditional European Medicine.
-In Bad Mühllacken, people are primarily dedicated to this topic.
-In the herb garden, which was until recently tended by Sister Johanna, the current superior, local herbs are grown, which can also be found in the dishes served in the restaurant.
+Nutrition is important in traditional European medicine.
+In Bad Mühllacken, this is the main focus.
+In the herb garden, which was until recently looked after by Sister Johanna, the current superior, local herbs are grown.
+These can also be found in the dishes served in the restaurant.

-The dishes are cooked by Martin Thaller, who also trained as a nutritionist.
+The dishes are then cooked by Martin Thaller, who has also trained as a nutritionist.
 He also developed many of the recipes himself.
-Here guests can get everything from lactose-free, gluten-free to vegan food.
-Our lunch shows a cross-section of what is on the table: celery schnitzel, chicken drumsticks, base dumplings and a salad decorated with herb flowers from the herb garden.
-If you want, you can also do a fasting cure in Bad Mühllacken.
+Here, guests can get everything from lactose-free and gluten-free to vegan food.
+Our lunch shows a cross-section of what is served: celery schnitzel, chicken drumsticks, alkaline dumplings and a salad decorated with herb blossoms from the herb garden.
+Anyone who wants to can also go on a fasting cure in Bad Mühllacken.

 Bad Mühllacken - in the Pesenbach valley - three monasteries